Oascent1/seccrypt/README.md

 expertise.</p>

 <br>
 Once you launch your SecureCrypt.exe, SecureCrypt will start a WSGI server that runs completely in your computer.
-This server will immediately bring up http://127.0.0.1:5000/ which will bring you to an activation page.
+This server will immediately bring up http://127.0.0.1:5000/ on your browser.
 <div align="center">
 <img src="static/firs.png" alt="Alt Text" width="600"/>
 </div>